 The description is quite precise in stating where the different figures are placed in relation to each other, but still it remains quite hard to visualise how it all comes together, and how each figure looks, lacing a depiction of the drum.

 As many details in layout and style are recurring between drums, especially among those from the same region, the best hope is to see if the description at least partially could apply to a surviving drum.
 Fortunately, there is a very good match with a surviving Lule Sámi drum, Manker’s number 64, while some details fit better with other drums from the same region, such as numbers 65 and 61.

-Drum 64 has an elongated semicircle in the top left side of the upper part (1st figure).
+Drum 64 has an elongated semicircle in the top left side of the upper part (1st figure, interpreted as the rainbow).

-The same drum has a line with three pairs of oblique side-branches below the rainbow (5th figure).
+The same drum has a line with three pairs of oblique side-branches below this rainbow (5th figure).